ninelocks/Shared-Fail2Ban/README.md

 (end of original readme)

-# The differances in this fork
+# The differences in this fork

 I am using the project more or less as supplied by Durham but with a few local changes mainly code changes/different install mechanism/file name changes.